 Due to the session’s unusual circumstances and the nearly complete lack of consensus on the bill’s passage, some still hold out hope for the Governor’s veto.
 Previous indications by the Governor are that he has every intention of signing the bill into law.
-Track signed bills on the State’s 2020 Tracker of Governor’s Action on Bills.

 Some lawmakers, determined to pass a paid sick leave law, dismissed the current economic conditions and the bill’s potential consequences.

 Pressure from the business community did resolve some of the most harmful terms and provisions.
-It narrowed litigation traps and clarified some of the language to make compliance less of a burden.
+It narrowed litigation traps and clarified some of the legal language to make compliance less of a burden.

 There was a last-minute concession for employers with fewer than 15 employees.
-A two year reprieve gives them until January 2022 to comply.
+A two-year reprieve gives them until January 2022 to comply.
 This will soften the blow to the many small businesses for whom another mandate is just terrible news.